broganneagle/employeeTracker/README.md

 So that I can organize and plan my business
 ```
 # Concept
-The user will be able to :
+The user will be able to
-Add, view, and update departments, roles, and employees
+add, view, and update departments, roles, and employees

 # How to use
 1. Run seed file in MySQL Workbench or an equivalent if you would like starting data